 Making sense of this data can be difficult: why is there so much variety between national and global estimates and between sources?
-What is the actual climate impact of animal agriculture, and how much can we mitigate that impact?
+The confusion has contributed to our national failure to address the threat represented by animal agriculture.
+Former Energy Secretary Steven Chu is one of many leading scientists arguing that “experts underestimate the climate impact of animal agriculture.”

 In addition to variation among methodologies, the interdependency of the global food system complicates emissions calculations.
 “Because food is a global commodity,” writes the World Resources Institute, “what is consumed in one country can drive land use impacts in another.
 For instance, with no change in productivity per hectare, a rise in beef demand in the United States (with beef demand in other countries held constant) could drive deforestation in Latin America to make way for additional pastureland.”
 Some sources may not take this interdependency into account, measuring only domestic changes, and thus produce a lower estimate.

 Estimates of animal agriculture’s percent contribution towards total GHG emissions will also be lower in the U.S. than globally or in most other countries.
 This is because our overall greenhouse gas emissions are higher: the average American emits over 20 metric tons of CO2 equivalent per year, while the worldwide average is around 6 metric tons of CO2 equivalent per year.
 Almost two-thirds of our annual emissions come from power plants and transportation, two sources that are less prevalent in other countries and especially in the developing world.
 Thus, animal agriculture plays a proportionally smaller role in national emissions.

 Animal ag is “at the top of the list” of climate challenges